watmin/cogere/README.md

                         when adding host
-  --new-default       Create a new default SSH key --show-default      Prints the default public key
+  --new-default       Create a new default SSH key --show-default      Prints the default public key --cleanup           Removes all entries for supplied host
+                        Requires --hostname

 Notes:
   Host and group negation: